Stassie Karanikolaou Flaunts Incredible Curves In Revealing Catwoman Costume

 Anastasia “Stassie” Karanikolaou gave Michelle Pfeiffer a run for her money in her recent Instagram photos.
-On Friday, the Instagram influencer uploaded two seperate posts for her six million Instagram followers to enjoy.
+On Friday, the influencer uploaded two separate posts for her 6 million followers on the social media platform to enjoy.

 In the first set of sexy snaps, Stassie stood outside, at night, in front of a black limousine.
-The stunner sizzled in a custom made Catwoman costume from the clothing brand, L.A.
+The stunner sizzled in a custom made Catwoman costume from the clothing brand L.A.
 Roxx.
-The revealing ensemble appears to be based on the design from the 2004 critically panned Halle Berry movie.
+The revealing ensemble appears to be based on the design from the critically-panned Halle Berry movie from 2004.

-Stassie flaunted her hourglass figure in the latex costume, that consisted of skintight, ripped-up pants and a barely-there top.
-Her ample cleavage, toned abs, and perky derriere were on full display.
-She accessorized with a pair of black boots and elbow-length fingerless gloves.
-She also wore a black cat mask on the top of her head.
+Stassie flaunted her hourglass figure in the latex costume that included skintight, ripped-up pants and a barely-there top.
+Her ample cleavage, toned abs, and perky derriere were all on full display.
+She accessorized with a pair of black boots and elbow-length fingerless gloves and also wore a black cat mask on the top of her head.

-Stassie sported a long, brunette wig and opted for a full face of makeup, including a fierce cat eye and brick red lipstick.
+Stassie sported a long, brunette wig and opted for a full face of makeup, including a fierce cat eye and brick-red lipstick.

 The post seemed to be a fan favorite, as it quickly racked up more than 360,000 likes.